How, Where and What to Sell

 Where To List Your Items For Sale

-Sometimes the item, location and season will determine where I sell and how successful a sale is.
+Sometimes the item, location and season will determine where to sell and how successful a sale is.

 1. Facebook

-Facebook is my preferred method and there are numerous ways to list on Facebook.
-I’ll list them in order of my preference.
+Facebook is the preferred method and there are numerous ways to list on Facebook.

 Niche Facebook Groups